HOME

 Animation from Pastor (1997)

-As a Master of Science student in Dr. Lloyd Elliott's lab I am studying computational biology from a number of directions.
+As a Master of Science student in Dr. Lloyd Elliott's lab I am studying computational biology from a few directions.
 Below, I briefly describe these directions and present some entertaining materials from my studies.

 Master's Thesis

 My primary research is in genomics and metabolomics with the objective of understanding aging in humans.
-Our lab explores the biological processes that influence longevity using the Canadian Longitudinal Study on Aging and an exceptional cohort of Super-Seniors (conducted by my supervisor Dr. Angela Brooks-Wilson).
+Our lab explores statistical methods to learn about biological processes that influence longevity using the Canadian Longitudinal Study on Aging and an exceptional cohort of Super-Seniors (conducted by my supervisor Dr. Angela Brooks-Wilson).

-I am particularly interested in the complex networks of metabolites, how we can observe them and estimate their behavior to draw clinically relevant insights.
-This is a natural application for Bayesian networks such as Gaussian graphical models.
-Bayesian networks make heavy use of covariance information, therefore I am especially interested in new statistical methods for estimating covariance, correlation and partial correlation.
+I am particularly interested in complex networks of metabolites, and how to learn about them to make clinically relevant insights.
+Methods for learning about metabolomics networks include sparse or other specialized estimation methods for the covariance, correlation and partial correlation matrices.
+These matrix estimators inform models like Bayesian networks such as Gaussian graphical models.
 In particular, after reading Fisher's (1924) paper "The distribution of the partial correlation coefficient" I have been inspired to adopt a geometrical interpretion of theoretical concepts wherever possible.

 I am studying the best methods of estimating the correlation and partial correlation (precision) matrices in our data context.
 As listed below, I began with Serra et al. (2018) and proposed an extension to improve their method's sensitivity without losing its superior specificity performance.
 From here, I am applying various methods to answer my thesis question and explore their usefulness in other contexts, collaborating with others in my lab.